-Extensions defined in a certificate according to the X.509 v.3 recommendation allow assignation of additional attributes to the subscriber and his/her/its public key and simplify management of hierarchical certificate structure.
+Extensions defined in a certificate according to the X.509 v.3 recommendation allow assignation of additional attributes to the subscriber and their public key and simplify management of hierarchical certificate structure.
 Certificates issued in accordance with X.509 v.3 recommendation allow definition of proprietary extensions, unique for implementation of the system.